 Knowledge Enhancement and Anchoring

-In view of the specific nature of the duties of the department COAST the anchoring and expanding of the available knowledge, both national and international, is of paramount importance.
-The department has extensive technical knowledge and experience with respect to hydraulic engineering, both along the coast and in marinas and fishing ports.
-There is also specific know-how about coast erosion, tides, wave dynamics, management of dune areas, hydrography and hydrometeorology.
+In view of the specific nature of the duties of the Coastal Division, the anchoring and expansion of available knowledge, both national and international, is of paramount importance.
+The department has extensive technical knowledge and experience in respect of hydraulic engineering, both along the coast and in marinas and fishing ports.
+There is also specific know-how about coastal erosion, tides, wave dynamics, management of dune areas, hydrography and hydrometeorology.

-Additionally, exchange of knowledge with neighbouring countries is stimulated to continue to view the issue of sea defence works in a wider European context.
-The department COAST makes valued contributions to national and international conferences, workshops and training programmes, and also acts as a partner in numerous European projects.
-Through structural cooperation with the Maritime Academy to offer and take training courses, the department COAST guarantees that it has qualified hydrographic personnel.
+Additionally, the exchange of knowledge with neighbouring countries is encouraged so that the issue of sea defence works can be viewed within a wider European context.
+The Coastal Division makes valued contributions to national and international conferences, workshops and training programmes, and also acts as a partner in numerous European projects.
+Through structural cooperation with the Maritime Academy, it provides training courses and monitoring, and the Coastal Division ensures that it has qualified hydrographic personnel.

-In the interest of knowledge exchange and enhancement, the department COAST is represented in the North Sea Coastal Management Group, PIANC, NOOS, GOOS, … Through international cooperation, they seek to enhance the efficiency and effectiveness of their duties as well as to render them sustainable in the long run.
+In the interest of knowledge exchange and enhancement, the Coastal Division is represented in the North Sea Coastal Management Group, PIANC, NOOS, GOOS etc. Through international cooperation, they seek to enhance the efficiency and effectiveness of their duties, as well as ensuring they are sustainable in the long run.